VietTran86/Copula-Variational-Bayes/README.md

 # Copula Variational Bayes inference via information geometry

 It took me nearly 10 years to write this paper.
-This is the generalization of Varitional inference (VB), EM algorithm, k-means, iterative mode plug-in, etc.
+This is the generalization of mean-field approximations like Varitional inference (VB), EM algorithm, k-means, iterative mode plug-in, etc. (via Pythagorean form of KL divergence)

 I honestly believe Bayes (i.e. causal) network is the next generalization of current NeuralNet.
 Unlike NeuralNet, there is no overfitting (or, the least overfitting) in BayesNet.